Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ~~~
 {: .bash}

 When you press enter your terminal should change.
-You should see a white bar at the top with `GNU nano 4.8` and some suggested commands at the bottom of the page.
+You should see a white bar at the top with `GNU nano 4.8` (instead of 'GNU nano 2.5.3' shown in the screenshot below) and some suggested commands at the bottom of the page.
 There should also be a white box which indicates where your cursor is.
 It should look something like this:

 ![nano201711.png](../fig/nano201711.png)

 The text at the bottom of the screen shows the keyboard shortcuts for performing various tasks in `nano`.
 We will talk more about how to interpret this information soon.

-Copy and paste the following list of organism names into this file (don't forget that <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>v</kbd> won't work in Unix.
+Copy and paste the following list of organism names into this file (don't forget that <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>v</kbd> won't work in Linux (Unix).
 Try <kbd>Shift</kbd>+<kbd>Insert</kbd> instead, or right click and select paste from the drop-down menu - see the note below).

 ~~~
 Bradyrhizobium erythrophlei